cornell-colab/SGFDH-2020/W6. Text Analysis/W6 Game Plan.md

 **Read** Underwood, T. (2015).
 [Seven ways humanists are using computers to understand text](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/), a blog post on *The Stone and the Shell*.

-**Read** Ott, M., et.al.
+**Optionally Read** Ott, M., et.al.
 (2011).
 [Finding Deceptive Opinion Spam by Any Stretch of the Imagination](https://dl.acm.org/doi/pdf/10.5555/2002472.2002512?download=true), *Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics, pages 309–319,Portland, Oregon.*

 ### After the Session